segni-tafesse/ethio_agri_smart/lib/data/sorghum.md

 Throughout the growing season, additional nitrogen can be applied in split applications to support plant growth and grain production.
 It is best to follow soil test recommendations to determine the exact fertilizer requirements, as the nutrient needs may vary depending on the soil type and conditions in your specific area.
 # Possible Disease of Sorghum
 ## Virus
+There are several viral diseases that can affect sorghum plants.
+Some common viral diseases of sorghum include:

+1. Maize mosaic virus: This virus causes mosaic symptoms on the leaves, stunting of plants, and reduced yield.

+2. Sorghum mosaic virus: This virus causes mosaic symptoms on the leaves, yellowing, and stunting of plants.

+3. Sugarcane mosaic virus: This virus causes mosaic symptoms on the leaves, stunting of plants, and reduced yield.

+4. Johnsongrass mosaic virus: This virus infects both sorghum and johnsongrass, causing mosaic symptoms on the leaves, stunting of plants, and reduced yield.

+5. Sorghum yellow striate virus: This virus causes yellowing and streaking of leaves, stunting of plants, and reduced yield.
 ## Fungus
 Fungal diseases can indeed pose a significant threat to our beloved sorghum crops.
 Allow me to enlighten you about a few possible fungal diseases that can afflict sorghum: